awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 ## Required Service Role<a name="vmimport-role"></a>

  VM Import/Export requires a role to perform certain operations on your behalf\.
 You must create a service role named `vmimport` with a trust relationship policy document that allows VM Import/Export to assume the role, and you must attach an IAM policy to the role\.
 For more information, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-toplevel.html) in the *IAM User Guide*\.

+**Prerequisite**
+You must enable AWS Security Token Service \(AWS STS\) in any Region where you plan to use VM Import/Export\.
+For more information, see [Activating and deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-activate-deactivate)\.

 **To create the service role**